FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Ruhle, Ruhler, Ruehle, Ruhle, Ruehler, Ruele, Ruelle, Ruhl, Rule, Rulle, Ruler, Ruller, Roul, Rool, Roole, Rooler, Roohler, Roohle, Ruel, Ruehle and many more.

 This web page shows only a small excerpt of our Ruele research.
-Another 199 words (14 lines of text) covering the years 1743, 1789, 1761, 1789 and 1847 are included under the topic Early Ruele History in all our PDF Extended History products.
+Another 199 words (14 lines of text) covering the years 1743, 1789, 1761, 1789 and 1847 are included under the topic Early Ruele History in all our PDF Extended History products and printed products wherever possible.

-Another 185 words (13 lines of text) are included under the topic Early Ruele Notables in all our PDF Extended History products.
+Another 49 words (4 lines of text) are included under the topic Early Ruele Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: J.P.
 Ruehl, who sailed to America in 1709.
 Among the many family members to follow this first settler were: Nicolaus Ruhl, who sailed to New York in 1710.